Global Education Recognitions

 World Languages

-North Carolina's Seal of Biliteracy, the GLE, is now automated in PowerSchool and the qualifying World Language(s) and proficiency level(s) will appear on the student transcript.
+North Carolina's Seal of Biliteracy, the GLE, is automated in PowerSchool and Infinite Campus and the qualifying World Language(s) and proficiency level(s) will appear on the student transcript.

-For the World Language(s) of a GLE, the minimum proficiency level is Intermediate Low.
+For the World Language(s) of a GLE, the minimum proficiency level is Intermediate Mid.

-• If a student meets the World Language requirement through course completion, Intermediate Low proficiency will be posted on the transcript.
+• If a student meets the World Language requirement through course completion, Intermediate Mid proficiency will be posted on the transcript.

 GLE Data, 2015 - Present

-So far, the Global Languages Endorsement (GLE), North Carolina's Seal of Biliteracy has recognized graduates with proficiency in over a dozen World Languages, including: American Sign Language (ASL), Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Latin, Persian, Russian, Spanish, Swahili, and Ukrainian.
+The Global Languages Endorsement (GLE), North Carolina's Seal of Biliteracy, has recognized graduates with proficiency in over a dozen World Languages, including: American Sign Language (ASL), Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Latin, Persian, Pohnpeian, Russian, Spanish, Swahili, and Ukrainian.

-Details for each graduating class, 2015 - present, are available by clicking on these spreadsheets:
+Details for each graduating class are available by clicking on these spreadsheets:

 Feel free to download a copy of the View Only spreadsheets for your own analysis.

-If you have questions about your school's or district's results, please use the statewide directories on the World Languages Networking page to contact your public school unit's K-12 World Language Coordinator(s).
+If you have questions about your district's results, please use the statewide directories on the World Languages Networking page to contact your public school unit's K-12 World Language Coordinator(s).

 • Career-ready employer requirements and community connections across the school's grade levels